Atkinson Morley Hospital – a brief history of St George’s neurosciences services

 In the 1960s The Wolfson Neurorehabilitation Centre was built next door to Atkinson Morley Hospital.
 The Wolfson provided specialist rehabilitation and outpatient services to patients from across south west London and Surrey until 2012, when services moved into new homes at the nearby Queen Mary’s and St George’s Hospitals.

-Atkinson Morley Hospital closed in 2003, when services moved to the purpose built state-of-the-art Atkinson Morley Wing at St George’s Hospital.
+Atkinson Morley Hospital closed in 2003, when the Atkinson Morley Neurosciences Centre moved to the purpose built state-of-the-art Atkinson Morley Wing at St George’s Hospital.